 - Australian National University: This university boasts stellar alums and students' most effective retention rate.
 Students can participate in advanced PG classes where Students can do research from the previous six months.

 - University of Sydney: The University of Sydney is one of eight significant Australian research universities.
 Seven Australian Prime Ministers, two Australian governors-general, nine state governors, four chief justices, and 24 judges of the High Court of Australia have all received their education there.

 - University of Queensland: This university, ranked among the top 100 in the world, is also a member of Group 8 institutions.
 Outstanding educators are an added benefit.

 - UNSW Sydney: The University of New South Wales is a public research institution that consistently receives a significant proportion of the state's top 500 applicants.

-Admission Requirements for MS in Finance in Australia
+Admission Requirements for Master in Finance in Australia

 - A bachelor's degree